How to Create a Company Page on LinkedIn [+ 7 Best Practices]

 LinkedIn content is indexed by search engines.
 Regular updates on your company page can increase your visibility in search engine results, driving more organic traffic to your website.
 Please note that links from the LinkedIn company page to your website are usually no-follow links.
 This means they won’t directly boost your website's SEO ranking like do-follow backlinks do.
 However, they can still drive traffic to your site and increase your visibility, which is always a good thing!

-Every week, about 61 million people actively look for a job on LinkedIn.
+Every minute on LinkedIn, around 8.2K job applications are submitted.
 It is one of the most preferred platforms for potential candidates to look for the right opportunity and for companies to attract the right talent.
-With your company page on LinkedIn, this process becomes extremely seamless and you can post a job in just a few clicks.
+With your company page on LinkedIn, this process becomes extremely seamless, and you can post a job in just a few clicks.

 Let us now look at the different types of company pages you can create on LinkedIn.

 When you create a company page, you get to choose from the three options.
-Let us look at each of them separately.
+Let us look at each of them.

 1. Company: